Environment, climate change and food security

 Environmental Statement (ES)

-After the statutory consultation, the assessments presented in the PEI Report will be developed based on the final design of the proposed development, environmental surveys and impact assessment in order to produce the ES.
+The assessments presented in the PEI Report will be developed based on the final design of the proposed development, environmental surveys and impact assessment in order to produce the ES.
 It will also describe any changes to the project and any mitigation measures which need to be implemented.
 The ES will form part of the DCO submission.